Emblem21-OpenSource/flownote/README.md

 * Integrate announcement of line coverage for tests
 * Allow for browser-friendly implementation.

+## _Developing_

+When you're ready to submit pull requests, make sure you create a new branch off of the most recent tag (`git checkout -b <nameOfYourBranch> <version>`), modify your code, run `npm version patch`, then push the commit.

 ## _Porting_

 For those interested in porting FlowNote to another language, here are the dependencies that are optional: